dobots/scenario_runner/bt_demo/README.md

 ## 0. Install behaviortree.cpp:
-If you haven't already installed behavior-tree then you need to install it now to continue with the tutorials:
+If you haven't already installed the ROS2 behavior-trees library then you need to install it now to continue with the tutorials:

  1. To work with behavior trees you are encouraged to install the following dependencies:
  ```